jherberg462/python-project/README.md

 # Trends about Trending YouTube Videos

+This goal of this project was to look for trends and anomalies among trending videos on YouTube.
+After choosing our dataset, we removed data that we decided would not be useful to provide insights, cleaned the data, and combined the data into a single CSV file.
+Once the data was combed into a CSV file, each group member could look for interesting and useful insights from the data.

 Please run the code in the following order: get_data_into_single_csv.ipynb, cleanup2.ipynb, cleandata_dateissue.ipynb, the rest of the files.
 Thank you.
 The various plots and charts are in the Jupyter Notebooks.

 - Per Capita Views: Great Britain has the highest number, 1241, and Japan has the lowest one at  views per person.